A Test-Time Learning Approach to Reparameterize the Geophysical Inverse Problem with a Convolutional Neural Network: Trials on the Synthetic Cases

-All models fit the data to a comparable level, and the $\chi$-factor (the ratio of the final misfit with the target misfit, c.f. \cite{ref25}) of each model is shown in the bottom right-hand-side of each inversion result.
+All models fit the data to a comparable level, and the $\chi$-factor of each model is shown in the bottom right-hand side of each inversion result.
 Though each shows a conductive, dipping structure, the details differ.
-In Figure \ref{fig3_3}b, we can see that by not including sensitivity weighting, we recover a more diffuse structure.
-We also see near-surface artifacts where we have high sensitivity to the electrode locations.
-Using sensitivity weighting, as shown in Figure \ref{fig3_3}c, reduces the near-surface artifacts and improves the recovery of the near-surface conductive layer.
-The dike structure is better defined, but the dip is more vertical than the true model.
-The DIP-Inv result (Figure \ref{fig3_3}d) does not require any sensitivity weighting and shows an improved recovery of the dip of the dike.
-We also recover the near-surface layer as a smooth structure.
+By not including sensitivity weighting, we recover a more diffuse structure [Fig. \ref{fig3_3}(b)].
+We also see near-electrodes artifacts.
+Using sensitivity weighting, as shown in Fig. \ref{fig3_3}(c), reduces the near-electrodes artifacts, but the dip is more vertical than the true model.
+The DIP-Inv result [Fig. \ref{fig3_3}(d)] does not require any sensitivity weighting and shows an improved recovery of the dip of the dike without any near-electrodes artifacts.
+In a nutshell, the predicted model in Fig. \ref{fig3_3}(b) has a better indication of dip but has near-surface artifacts, whereas Fig. \ref{fig3_3}(c) removes those artifacts but has the wrong dip angle; therefore, each has useful information, but neither of them satisfactory on its own.
+In contrast, the predicted model in Fig. 6(d) has good dip angle prediction and no near-electrodes artifacts.

-To further test the recovery of the dip angle, we perform two other sets of inversions with two different true models that have different dip angles (See Case 1.2 and Case 1.3 in Fig. \ref{fig3_4}).
-The proposed method recovers the top layer well and surpasses the conventional method in terms of recovery of the dip angle.